Frequently Asked Questions - Camino

 What types of food will be available?

 Most lunches will be in the form of picnics set up by our support team.
-Our journey will also take us to some of northern Spain’s finest hotels, restaurants and vineyards.
-We will savour a range of regional specialties, including the freshest seafood, pintxos and tapas, as well as the many local varietals of master winemakers.
+Whether traversing the north of Spain or western Portugal, we also sample the mouth-watering regional specialties of the area’s finest hotels, restaurants and vineyards.
+Taste the freshest seafood, pintxos and tapas, as well as the many local varietals of master winemakers.

 HEALTH & FITNESS